Good Traffic but Wrong Clients: The Client Filter Fix

 Referrals from startup lawyers/accountants

-This solves the immediate problem—attracting wrong clients because your messaging calls them instead of filtering for the right ones.
+This system solves the immediate problem—attracting wrong clients because your messaging calls them instead of filtering for the right ones.

-The Signal Grid shows you how to cut 80% of busywork and uncap $30K months by building filters that keep you focused on high-value activities and clients.
+But if you want the complete system for filtering signal from noise and focusing only on what actually matters, go here: The Signal Grid shows you how to cut 80% of busywork and uncap $30K months by building filters that keep you focused on high-value activities and clients.

 Want the full Clear Edge OS?
 26 frameworks for $5K-$150K operators who want precision, not guesswork.
 Start here